 '''

 setRowMinimalHeight(This, Row, Height) -> ok

 Types:

 This = wxGrid()

 Row = Height = integer()

 Sets the minimal height for the specified row.

 See setColMinimalWidth/3 for more information.

 setRowMinimalAcceptableHeight(This, Height) -> ok

 Types:

 This = wxGrid()

 Height = integer()

 Sets the minimal row height used by default.

 See setColMinimalAcceptableWidth/2 for more information.

 setRowSize(This, Row, Height) -> ok

 Types:

 This = wxGrid()

 Row = Height = integer()

 Sets the height of the specified row.

 See setColSize/3 for more information.

 setScrollLineX(This, X) -> ok

 Types:

 This = wxGrid()

 X = integer()

 Sets the number of pixels per horizontal scroll increment.

 The default is 15.

 See: getScrollLineX/1, getScrollLineY/1, setScrollLineY/2

 setScrollLineY(This, Y) -> ok

 Types:

 This = wxGrid()

 Y = integer()

 Sets the number of pixels per vertical scroll increment.

 The default is 15.

 See: getScrollLineX/1, getScrollLineY/1, setScrollLineX/2

 setSelectionBackground(This, C) -> ok

 Types:

 '''

 '''

 This = wxGrid()

-C = wx:wx colour()
+C = wx:wx_colour()

+the colour to be used for dra

 '''

 Set the colour to be used for drawing the selection background.